Natador/test-blog/content/posts/longest-cold-snap.md

 > Given a time-series of temperature measurements, what is the longest continuous sequence of days during which the temperature was below freezing?

-In the process of exploratory data analysis, natural follow-up questions may be:

-> - What is the distribution of below-freezing day-sequences between multiple devices/assets?
-> - What is the longest *duration* (hours/minutes/seconds) of below-freezing readings, ignoring day borders?
-> - What if there are time-gaps, missing/bad data, or other dataset problems?

-The choice of a programming environment, data model, etc. can greatly influence how easy or hard it is to answer these follow-ups.

-In this article, I want to discuss three solutions to this question.
-The solutions I really want to focus on are written in a declarative style, specifically in SQL and [Pandas](https://pandas.pydata.org/) Python code.
-This problem first arose for me in a project I was working on in my graduate AI class as a Computer Engineering student.
-I spent hours writing code that extracted data from a database, analyzed it row-by-row, and finally wrote-back the solution to the database.
-It was only after I started working full-time that the problem came up again and I finally took the time to think of a solution in pure SQL.
+Pretty straightforward, right?
+It's the type of question you might expect to see during a technical interview or a first-year lesson on how arrays work.
+My motivation for discussing this goes deeper, however.

+I first encountered a modified version of this problem during an internship between my third and fourth year studying Computer Engineering.
+While I came up with a fairly obvious solution using an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) language, it was clunky because I had to unload the data from a database, find these rule-based sub-sequences of adjacent rows, and load the result *back* into a database.
+I was (mildly) haunted by the idea of answering this in pure SQL, with no need to drag the data out and into a database.

+In this article, I want to discuss three solutions to this question: the "obvious" solution and two declarative solutions written in SQL (one portable, one less-so).
+Because this pattern has served me well in Python, I will also present the first declarative solution in [Pandas](https://pandas.pydata.org/).
+I certainly benefited from developing these pattern extraction "recipes", since different versions of the problem have come up over and over in my day-to-day work.

-Finally, if you need even more motivation for why this topic is interesting, I know that at least one FAANG company has used a modified version of this question in its technical interviews.
+Finally, if you need even more motivation to find this interesting, I know that at least one FAANG company has used a modified version of this question in its technical interviews.
 If you're looking for a job at one of these companies and have never thought about this before, I would encourage you to take 10-15 minutes to think about a solution and to write some code before continuing with the article.
 Experience is the best teacher, after all.

 Now, let's dive in.

 ## The Leetcode Solution
 If the original question is posed in a coding interview, and you are expected to produce an answer which demonstrates a basic level of programming competency, you might come up with a solution that uses this "LeetCode" approach.
 Let's first visualize our dataset: